Defenestrations of Prague: Aftermath

 Immediately after the defenestration, the Protestant estates and Catholic Habsburgs started gathering allies for war.
 After the death of Matthias in 1619, Ferdinand II was elected Holy Roman Emperor.
 At the same time, the Bohemian estates deposed him as King of Bohemia and replaced him with Frederick V, Elector Palatine, a leading Calvinist and son-in-law of the Protestant James VI and I, King of Scotland, England and Ireland.

-Because they deposed a properly chosen king, the Protestants could not gather the international support they needed for war.
+Because they had deposed a properly chosen king, who also happened to be emperor, the Protestants could not gather the international support they needed for war.
 Just two years after the defenestration, Ferdinand and the Catholics regained power in the Battle of White Mountain on November 8, 1620.
 This became known as the first battle in the Thirty Years' War.